vetsoftware/loopback-next/docs/site/Repositories.md

 examples may not work out of the box." %}

-LoopBack 4 gives you the flexibility to create your own custom Datasources which utilize your own custom connector for your favourite back end database.
+LoopBack 4 gives you the flexibility to create your own custom Datasources which utilize your own custom connector for your favorite back end database.
 You can then fine tune your CRUD methods to your liking.

 ### Example Application